jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 with [Nadya Malenko][nadya] and [Giorgia Piacentino][giorgia]  (Best Paper Award at the 2018 ASU Sonoran Winter Finance Conference)

 We develop a dynamic model of board decision making.
-We show that directors may knowingly retain the policy they all think is the worst just because they fear they may disagree about what policy is best in the future---the fear of deadlock begets deadlock.
-Board diversity can exacerbate deadlock.
-Hence, shareholders may optimally appoint a biased director to avoid deadlock, whereas a CEO may appoint an independent director to create deadlock, and thus entrench himself.
-Our theory thus gives a new explanation for CEO entrenchment.
-It also gives a new perspective on director tenure, staggered boards, and short-termism.
+We show that a board may be unable to make a decision even if all directors agree on what the best decision is.
+Thus, the board may be unable to fire a CEO all directors agree is bad---a deadlocked board leads to an entrenched CEO.
+We explore how to compose the board and appoint directors to mitigate the costs of deadlock.
+We find that board diversity and long director tenure can exacerbate deadlock.
+Moreover, we rationalize why CEOs and incumbent directors have the power to appoint new directors: it helps to avoid deadlock.
+Our model also gives a new perspective on staggered boards and short-termism.

 #### [Procyclical Promises][PP]